Chapter 5: Protection against violence & harassment

 What is an ADVO and how can it protect me?

 An ADVO is a court order that places restrictions on the person who is violent or abusive towards you.
 In ADVO matters, this person is referred to as the defendant.
-An ADVO can be tailored to your own circumstances so it provides the best possible protection.
-An ADVO can only stop a person from doing something like, for example, assaulting, coming to the house or destroying property.
-It cannot order a person to do something, for example, attend counselling or an anger management course.
+An ADVO can be tailored to your own circumstances, so it provides the best possible protection.
+An ADVO can only stop a person from doing something like for example, assaulting, coming to the house, or destroying property.
+It cannot order a person to do something, for example attend counselling or an anger management course.

 What is the difference between a domestic violence and personal violence order?